 • The vulnerability of the property to termite infestation (subfloor ventilation and drainage, obvious damp areas, etc.)

-The process of the termite inspections
+The process of termite inspections

 When the inspection is completed, the termite technicians will hand you a report with all the findings and recommendations for the property.
 If they found infestations, termite treatment will be recommended.
-An action plan will be discussed in detail with the owner regarding the best treatment to use.
+An action plan will be discussed in detail to the owner regarding the best treatment to use.

 Part of the report is the technician’s recommendations on problem areas that could attract termites to your property.
-The termite technicians can give preventive measures to keep termites away from your property, like putting up physical or chemical barriers.
+The termite technicians can give preventive measures to keep termites away from your property like putting up physical or chemical barriers.

 • Get rid of any woodpiles.
-Termites love wood, so keeping wood lying around or under the floor of your property is like giving an invitation for termites.
+Termites love wood so keeping wood lying around or under the floor of your property is like giving an invitation for termites.

 • Constantly check any possible source of moisture.
 Repair any leaking taps.
 Check any damp areas in your kitchen and bathroom.
 Clear your gutter from any clogs.
 Ensure any outlet hoses from air conditioning units point away from the property.